Yoichi, Hokkaido: Industry

 Yoichi is the home of the Yoichi distillery owned by Nikka Whisky Distilling.
 Yoichi is also famous for its fruit, particularly apples, and wine, and Yoichi apple juice is also famous throughout Japan.
 Yoichi is also becoming a well-known wine region.
-In Sawa-machi, near the port, there are many fish processing factories, producing goods such as migaki-nishin.
+In Sawa-machi, near the port, there are many fish processing factories, producing goods such as migaki-nishin (dried herring).